-The development of a Norwich Western Link, to connect the new Norwich Northern Distributor Road (NDR) from the A1067 to the A47 west of Norwich, is one of our top infrastructure priorities.
-Since construction began on the NDR there have been sustained calls to fill in the ‘missing link’.
+The development of a Norwich Western Link, to connect the Broadland Northway, formerly known as the Northern Distributor Road (NDR), from the A1067 to the A47 west of Norwich, is one of our top infrastructure priorities.
+Since construction began on Broadland Northway there have been sustained calls to fill in the ‘missing link’.

 The Norwich Western Link would provide a higher standard route between the western end of Broadland Northway and the A47 and significantly improve travel between these two major roads.
 Traffic congestion, rat-running and delays to journeys are all significant issues on minor roads to the west of Norwich and there is strong support from the public, the business community, emergency services, local councils and MPs for a link road to be created.

 In July 2019, we confirmed a preferred route for the Norwich Western Link - a new 3.8 mile dual carriageway road.
 In May 2020, the Department for Transport (DfT) approved our Strategic Outline Business Case, meaning the project has conditional entry into DfT’s ‘Large Local Majors’ funding programme and awarding us more than £1 million of development funding for the project in the 2020/21 financial year.

 We are planning to hold a public consultation on local access as part of the Norwich Western Link project from Monday 27 July to Sunday 20 September 2020.
 Visit the Have your say page for more information.